-At Downderry Primary School PSHE and Citizenship are an important, integral part of the whole curriculum.
+At Downderry Primary School Global Citizenship is an important, integral part of the whole curriculum.
 We provide a broad and balanced curriculum, ensuring that it:

 - Promotes the spiritual, moral, cultural, mental and physical development of our children and of society.

 - Prepares our children for the opportunities, responsibilities and experiences they already face and for adult life.

 - Provides information about keeping healthy and safe, emotionally and physically.
 (Prevent Duty).

 - Encourages our children to understand how all actions have consequences and how they can make informed choices to help themselves, others and the environment.